EIG Conference 2018: Durham

-The Conference programme includes two plenary discussion forums: one on The Future of Mineral Extraction and Geology in the UK, led by Dr. Ian Selby, Chairman of the UK Minerals Forum (UKMF); and second on The Role of The Environment Agency in UK Minerals Regulation, led by Jim Davies of the Environment Agency
+The Conference programme included two plenary discussion forums: one on The Future of Mineral Extraction and Geology in the UK, led by Dr. Ian Selby, Chairman of the UK Minerals Forum (UKMF); and the second on The Role of The Environment Agency in UK Minerals Regulation, led by Jim Davies of the Environment Agency

 The excellent conference facilities at

-Durham will include the famous
+Durham included the famous